Top 5 Ranked Mens Handball Players Of All Time

 - Swedish National Team record for goals and appearances (1185 goals in 385 appearances)

 Magnus Wislander is a former Swedish handball player who played club handball for Regberdslid Goteborg in Sweden and THW Kiel in Germany.
-At Regberdslid, Wislander won the Elitserien (Swedish league) five times, including four seasons in a row (from 1984-85 to 1988-89).
-Wislander helped Kiel win the Bundesliga (German league) seven times: every season from 1993-94 to 2001-02.
+At Regberdslid, Wislander won the Elitserien (Swedish league) five times, including four seasons in a row (from 1984-1985 to 1988-1989).
+Wislander helped Kiel win the Bundesliga (German league) seven times in nine seasons from 1993-1994 to 2001-2002.
 He was also voted as the best player of THW Kiel every year from 1994-1999 and the best foreign player in the Bundesliga from 1994-1996.

 Wislander also had a great international career, winning gold at two World Championships (1990 and 1999) and four of the first five European Championships (1994, 1998, 2000, and 2002).
 Sweden came tantalizingly close to earning gold at the Olympics, too, but instead brought home three silver medals (1998, 1992, and 1996).
 In 2000, Wislander was elected Best Male Handball Player of the 20th Century by the IHF.
 He was also selected the Best Player of the 20th Century by Sweden.